 Filters are used to restrict the wavelengths of EMR that hit the detector.
 For optical CCDs, there are two main types of filters: colored glass and interference filters.
 Colored glass filters use chemical dyes to restrict the wavelengths that pass.
-Most colored glasses are cutoff filters, that i sthey pass all light above (or below) some particular wavelength.
+Most colored glasses are cutoff filters, that is they pass all light above (or below) some particular wavelength.
 To make a bandpass filter, such as one of the UBV filters, which have both high and low wavelength cutoffs, two glasses are combined.
-For instance, to make a V filter, which passes light from about 5000 to 6000 Å, we combine a filter which blocks light below 5000, but passes light with higher wavelengths, with a filter that passes light below about 6000 Å, but blocks longer wavelengths.
-See Figure 22.1 for a transmission curve of a typical V filter, showing the transmission of the individual glasses and the transmission of the two glasses together.
+For instance, to make a V filter, which passes light from about 5000 to 6000 Å, we combine a filter which blocks light below 5000 Å, but passes light with higher wavelengths, with a filter that passes light below about 6000 Å, but blocks longer wavelengths.
+See Figure 23.1 for a transmission curve of a typical V filter, showing the transmission of the individual glasses and the transmission of the two glasses together.
 The glasses are usually cemented together with optical cement, which eliminates two air- glass interfaces.

-Colored glasses cannot be used to make filters with narrow wavelength bands, because the transition from transmission to blocking is usually one hundred Å or more in width.
+Colored glasses cannot be used to make filters with narrow wavelength bands, because the transition from transmission to blocking provided by the dyes in glass filters is usually one hundred Å or more in width.
 To make narrow filters, or ones with sharp steep edges to their transmission curves, interference filters are used.
 These filters are composed of several layers of partially transmitting material separated by certain fractions of a wavelength of the light that the filter is designed to pass.
 Light of different wavelengths is either reflected by or passed by each layer due to interference effects, which of course depend on wavelength.
 By using several layers of material, filter makers can make a wide variety of filter widths and central wavelengths.

 A typical use for an interference filter is to image objects in the light of one particular emission line.
-Figure 22.2 shows a typical interference filter set that would be used to image the H α emission from HII regions in a nearby galaxy.
-The onband filter passes H α light, plus continuum light that has wavelength in the range passed by the onband filter.
-To make a pure emission line image, we would use an offband image, with wavelength above or below H α , that does not permit H α light to pass.
+Figure 23.2 shows a typical interference filter set that would be used to image the H $\alpha$ emission from HII regions in a nearby galaxy.
+The onband filter passes H $\alpha$ light, plus continuum light that has wavelength in the range passed by the onband filter.
+To make a pure emission line image, we would use an offband image, with wavelength above or below H $\alpha$ , that does not permit H $\alpha$ light to pass.
 The offband image would be used to make an image of the continuum light alone.
 Then we could use the continuum offband image to estimate what the continuum light in the onband image looked like, and subtract this image from the onband image, leaving a pure emission line image.
-There are several recipes for making the standard UBVRI filters using various colored glasses.
-To accurately mimic the standard passbands, the glasses must be chosen so that the product of the filter transmission, QE curve of the detector, and atmospheric transmission match the standard passband.
-It is impossible to precisely match the standard curve, but that is not necessary- as discussed earlier, observations of standard stars are used to calibrate the differences between the standard passbands and the ones we use.